jakobzhao/geog371/labs/lab01/readme.md

 ## 1.1 Digital Earth Lab @ Oregon State University

 Digital Earth Lab is a teaching facility primarily for GIS, remote sensing, cartography, numerical analysis, and scientific visualization.
 The classroom is a facility of the OSU College of Earth, Ocean, and Atmospheric Science and is supported by the OSU Media Services.
-The lab was originally funded by a NASA infrastructure grant to Sherm Bloomer (professor & Dean, College of Science) and Nick Pisias (professor & former associate dean of COAS).
+The lab was originally funded by a NASA infrastructure grant to Sherm Bloomer (professor & Dean, College of Science) and Nick Pisias (professor & former associate dean of CEOAS).
 Digital Earth is located in 210 Wilkinson Hall and is one of the most advanced teaching facilities on the Oregon State campus.
 We have been operational since the beginning of Spring term, 1999.

 The lab generally opens 8am-5pm , a detailed schedule can be found at [http://dusk.geo.orst.edu/de/de_teach.html](http://dusk.geo.orst.edu/de/de_teach.html).
 The manager of the facility is Cory Langhoff.
 If you need afterhours access, contact Cory Langhoff [langhofc@oregonstate.edu](mailto:langhofc@oregonstate.edu), or dial 7-2532 to make arrangements.
 Please ahead of time.